b-gonzalez/Fluent-VBA/README.md

 # Final notes

 The API is in a good and usable state.
 Overall I'm pretty happy with the API's internal and external design.
 As of right now, I only anticipate internal changes and feature enhancements.
 So the design of the API should be relatively stable.
-I'd be open to changing certain design aspects of the API if I found a good reason to do so however.
+I'd be open to changing certain design aspects of the API if I found a good reason to do so.
 Naturally, this is dependant on time and availability on my part however.